Hoochbeta/Hoochbeta.github.io/README.md

 To do:
 Load information and Grab pictures for Betacon
-Load the events page and make a custom table
 Write JS to keep table hidden until searched in and then reveal and show a single result Add two divs for information using flex on Check.html Learn how to use sheets properly